incharge/vtt-to-script/readme.md

 - Round timestamps down to whole seconds
 - Group together text from the same speaker

+This program was created to convert zoom transcripts to a format suitable for use by a supervisor or mentor who is reviewing the recordings.
+WebVTT transcript files are created automatically by the zoom `Record to the cloud` feature.
+They can be downloaded from https://zoom.us/recording/

 ## Usage

 The program reads from the standard input and writes to the standard output.